Do migrating secondaries give you migraines?

 If you are a theoretical type, you can spend endless pleasant hours dedicated to the fine art of figuring out the ideal mix of capacity, percent-full, search-field value distribution, and so on.
 This is a worthy endeavor, of course.
 But the sad thing is that your dataset, most likely, is dynamic.
 The minute you add or delete a few thousand entries, most of your glorious conclusions become invalid.

-If the widths of master ventilation shafts (free areas reserved for future secondaries) are narrow and suffocating, you may consider changes in the dataset capacity which, together with dataset repacking and MDX, may improve the situation.
+If the widths of master ventilation shafts (free areas reserved for future secondaries) are too suffocating, you may consider changes in the dataset capacity which, together with dataset repacking, will improve the ventilation.
+Dataset reblocking, database BufSpec redefinition, and increases in the random quantum for disc caching under Classic RISC machines may also help (provided you have memory to spare, of course).

-An ideally-packed master dataset allows sufficient ventilation space for DBPUT's sake (so that it does not take forever to find an empty spot for a new secondary or for a migrating old secondary) without having so much empty space that a serial scan (or a backup) will take forever.
+An ideally-packed master dataset allows sufficient ventilation space for DBPUT's sake (so that it does not take forever to find an empty spot for a new secondary or for a migrating old secondary) without having so much empty space that a serial scan takes forever (not to mention a DBSTORE).

 Furthermore, the ventilation space has to be intelligently distributed throughout the entire dataset.